 OCIE also observed deficiencies in private fund advisers’ Rule 204A-1 code of ethics compliance.
 OCIE found that advisers failed to establish and enforce policies and procedures relating to “restricted list” securities, “access persons”, and gifts and entertainment from third parties.

 Conclusion and Recommendations

 OCIE’s observations of common deficiencies for private fund advisers provide a road map for advisers to review their own compliance program in these areas.
 Advisers can expect OCIE exams to focus on conflicts in all areas of the business, including fees and expenses.
 A rigorous review of all relationships with a view towards identifying and adequately disclosing all actual and potential conflicts of interest will position a private fund adviser well.
 Advisers should also ensure that offering materials and agreements are up-to-date and accurately reflect the adviser’s advisory program.

 Additionally, private fund advisers should carefully review all aspects of their compliance program related to MNPI, including their code of ethics.
 Given the inherently non-public nature of private fund investments, advisers should carefully consider their risks in this area.

-We at Croke Fairchild Morgan & Beres are ready to assist you in reducing your compliance risk in the wake of the recent SEC Risk Alert.
+We at Croke Fairchild Duarte & Beres are ready to assist you in reducing your compliance risk in the wake of the recent SEC Risk Alert.
 We look forward to working with you.